resque/resque-loner/README.markdown

     { 'class': 'CacheSweeper', 'args': [1] }`

-The default method to create a job ID from these parameters  is to do some normalization on the payload and then md5'ing it (defined in `Resque::Plugins::Loner::UniqueJob#redis_key`).
+The default method to create a job ID from these parameters  is to do some normalization on the payload and then md5'ing it (defined in `Resque::Plugins::UniqueJob#redis_key`).

 You could also use the whole payload or anything else as a redis key, as long as you make sure these requirements are met: